A Fragile X Research and Humanitarian Project of the UC Davis MIND Institute

-Researchers at the internationally respected UC Davis MIND Institute have formed a collaboration with scientists at two universities in Colombia, the Universidad del Valle in Cali and the Universidad Nacional in Bogotá, to investigate the high incidence of fragile X-associated disorders in one region, the Valle del Cauca District.
-Named the Colombia Project of Hope, the initiative aims to advance fragile X research and benefit individuals with fragile X-associated disorders in the United States and around the world by focusing on the recently identified fragile X hotspot in the small South American nation.
+In 2013, researchers at the internationally respected UC Davis MIND Institute formed a collaboration with scientists at the Universidad del Valle in Cali to investigate the high incidence of fragile X-associated disorders in one region, the Valle del Cauca District in Colombia, South America.
+The collaboration aims to advance fragile X research and benefit individuals with fragile X-associated disorders in the United States and around the world by focusing on the recently identified fragile X hotspot in the South American nation.
+A site visit in 2013 and a follow-up visit in 2016 have proven very beneficial.

-In November 2013 fragile X researchers led by MIND Institute Medical Director Randi Hagerman visited the Valle del Cauca District and the small town of Ricaurte, Colombia, which for years has been known to have a very high prevalence of individuals with intellectual disability, formerly termed mental retardation.
+In November 2013 fragile X researchers led by MIND Institute Medical Director Randi Hagerman visited the Valle del Cauca District and the small town of Ricaurte, Colombia, which for years has been known to have a very high prevalence of individuals with intellectual disability.
 Hagerman and her team from the Fragile X Research and Treatment Center tested many of Ricaurte’s residents, using a blood-spot test developed by Flora Tassone, UC Davis professor of biochemistry and molecular medicine.
-Conducted in partnership with Colombian scientists, the testing found a very high incidence of fragile-X related mutations among the population — the reason for the region’s very high levels of intellectual disability and the solution to a decades-old medical mystery.
+Conducted in partnership with Colombian scientists, the testing found a very high incidence of fragile X related mutations among the population — the reason for the region’s very high levels of intellectual disability and the solution to a decades-old medical mystery.

 The birth of a new initiative

-- Screen for fragile X mutations in larger populations in Colombia, to determine the prevalence of fragile X syndrome in Ricaurte and throughout Colombia.
+- Screen for fragile X mutations in larger populations in Colombia, to determine the prevalence of fragile X syndrome and fragile X carriers of the premutation in Ricaurte and throughout Colombia.

 - Initiate outreach programs addressing treatments from the medical, education and family viewpoints for those who are positive in the screening.